This post shows you how to organize kitchen cabinets in a small kitchen.

 If you have a small kitchen, chances are you don’t have a pantry.
 If your kitchen cabinets are the pantry, pull-out organizers are great to maximize space.

 As you can see, the example in the picture below shows cleaning products.
-Of course that works too!!
-These pull out organizer would be perfect under the sink too.
+Of course, that works too!!
+This pull-out organizer would be perfect under the sink too.

 11. Under-shelf basket

-Maximize the empty space in your cabinets with under the shelf baskets.
+Maximize the space in your cabinets with under-the-shelf baskets.

 These can also be used in the fridge to squeeze in a little extra storage space.

-Under the shelf basket are great for using space that you would otherwise leave unused.
+Under the shelf, baskets are great for using space that you would otherwise leave unused.